 NameSilo made us realize that there are still honest companies that value its client more than profit.
-They are focused on selling and protecting your domain name than they are on up-selling or cross-selling one useless add-on to you as some other domain registrars do.
+They are focused on selling and protecting your domain name than they are with upselling or cross-selling one useless add-on to you as some other domain registrars do.

 At Namesilo, there’s neither a hidden fee, transfer and renewal charges nor minimum orders, bait, and other negative tactics most registrars use to hoodwink users to their services.

 Namesilo does not sell domain names at $1 and then renews at $16.
 All premium add-on such as domain defender, free whois privacy, free domain parking, email forwarding, and registry lock comes for free.
 With a Namesilo account, you’ll get a free –